 General Anesthesia

-Another type of anesthesia that can be used is narcotic-free general anesthesia.
-This is an option for patients who prefer to be unconscious during the procedure but have concerns about the use of narcotics.
-This type of anesthesia involves the use of non-narcotic medications, which are typically administered intravenously.
+Another common type of anesthesia that can be administered is the narcotic-free general anesthesia.
+This is used for patients who wish to be asleep during the procedure but have issues with narcotic use.
+This type of anesthesia involves the use of non-narcotic drugs, and it may be given through an intravenous line.

 Is Rhinoplasty Without Anesthesia Recommended?